thisismygithubok/devops-iac-example/README.md

 ## Additional Challenges

 ### Ansible Config Management
 This utilises ansible to install an apache httpd webserver and then deploy a basic html webpage.
 Accomplishing this did require extending the VPC infra to include NAT gateways and RTs for the private subnets.
-This is so the EC2 instances had internet access to be able to run the install.sh script, clone the repo, and deploy the ansible playbook.
+This is so the EC2 instances had internet access to be able to run the install.sh script, clone the repo, and deploy the ansible playbook. **I deployed this via the EC2 launch template as it seemed ideal for making sure the instance was configured properly on launch, especially during scaling events.
+You definitely could manage this externally using some type of cronjob and the dynamic inventory plugin.**
 - **[./ansible-playbooks/\*](https://github.com/thisismygithubok/tmgm-devops-challenge/tree/main/ansible-playbooks)** - contains the ansible playbooks used to install httpd and the basic webpage, plus the playbook for the CW agent.
 - **[./ansible-playbooks/files/](https://github.com/thisismygithubok/tmgm-devops-challenge/tree/main/ansible-playbooks/files)** - contains the basic index.html deployed to the httpd server, plus the CW agent config JSON.